Odie/gd-edit-docs/docs/commands.md

 The editor is able to accept any mastery name that is listed in ```class list```, which should include all masteries added by mods.

+Removing a mastery will *not* skills associated with the mastery.
+Any bonuses you gain from those skills should continue to be active.
+However, you'll loose the ability to put points into those skills from the game's UI.

+Removing a mastery will refund any skill points you've put into the mastery.

 ---

 ## Database exploration